makermadecnc/makerverse/docs/machines/cnc/maslow.md

 Maslow frames are generally built from hand-cut, imprecise materials.
 Catching errors early will greatly improve the chances of an easy, successful calibration.

 Use the Shuttle controls to move your sled to all 4 corners of the stock.
 Check that it can reach each corner easily and without obstruction.
-If you have any of these problems, do **not** attempt to calibrate:
+Do **not** attempt to calibrate if you have any of these problems:

 - Bowing or warping of the stock.
 - Sled lifting or tilting while moving.